mirober/mathfly-site/gettingstarted.md

 ***

 ## Scientific Notebook 5.5
-1. Say `enable core` and `enable scientific notebook` to activate all of the commands you will need.
+1. Say `enable mathfly` to activate all of the commands you will need.
 2. Open Scientific notebook.
 Say `new file` to open a blank document.
 3. Say `body math` to get into mathematics dictation mode.
 4. To enter the quadratic formula, say the following commands: